Security-Onion-Solutions/securityonion-docs/suricata.rst

 PCAP
 ----

-Starting in Security Onion 2.4.60, you now have the option of switching full packet capture from :ref:`stenographer` to Suricata.
+By default, full packet capture is recorded by :ref:`stenographer` but you can optionally switch this to Suricata.

 .. warning::